 Consider a task in which an agent interacts with an environment through a sequence of actions, observations, and rewards.
 At each time step $t$, the agent selects an action from a set of possible actions $\mathcal{A} = \{a_1, \dots, a_k\}$ and applies it to the environment.
-The agent receives a reward $r_t$, and observes the new state of the environment $s_t \in S $.
-It is impossible for the agent to fully capture the state of the environment and therefore relies only on its observation, denoted by $ s_t $.
-The assumption here is that the underlying process is a Markov decision process, which means that the state at time $t$ depends on the state $s_{t-1}$ and the action $ a_{t-1} $ taken by the agent at the previous time step.
-Assuming that future rewards are discounted by a factor of $ \lambda $ per time step, the future cumulative discounted rewards at time $t$, called return, are $R_t = \sum_{i=t}^T \lambda^{i-t} r_i$ where $T$ is the time step at which the interaction ends.
-The optimal action-value function is the maximum return achievable by following any policy and is given as
+The agent receives a reward $r_t$ and observes the new state of the environment $s_t \in \mathcal{S}$.
+The underlying process is a Markov decision process, which means that the state at time $t$ depends on the state $s_{t-1}$ and the action $ a_{t-1} $ taken by the agent at the previous time step.
+Assuming rewards are discounted by a factor of $ \gamma $ per time step, the cumulative discounted reward (return) at time $t$ is $R_t = \sum_{i=t}^T \gamma^{i-t} r_i$, where $T$ is the time step at which the interaction terminates.
+The optimal action-value function is the maximum return achievable by any policy and is given as

-where $s'$ is the state obtained after taking action $a$ by the agent.
+where $s'$ is the state reached after the agent takes action $a$.
 The idea of DQN is to approximate $Q^*(s, a)$ using a deep neural network.
-Due to the correlations between the action-value function, $Q^*(s, a)$, and the target values, $r + \lambda \max_{a' \in \mathcal{A}} Q(s', a')$, the learning algorithm becomes unstable.
-Mnih et al. propose an iterative update algorithm which adjusts the action-value function towards target values that are only periodically updated, resulting in a stable training process~\citep{mnih2015human}.
-This algorithm has been adopted by several subsequent advances in DQN~\citep{van2016deep, zhang2024sf, lv2019path, hester2018deep, lu2023event, horgan2018distributed}.
+Due to the correlations between the action-value function, $Q^*(s, a)$, and the target values, $r + \gamma \max_{a' \in \mathcal{A}} Q(s', a')$, the learning algorithm becomes unstable.
+Mnih et al. propose an iterative update algorithm which adjusts the action-value function toward target values that are only periodically updated, resulting in a stable training process~\cite{mnih2015human}.
+This algorithm has been adopted in several subsequent advances in DQN~\cite{zhang2024sf, lv2019path, hester2018deep}.

-A DSQN can be established by substituting neurons in a DQN with spiking neurons, such as the LIF~\citep{stein1967frequency} or Izhikevich~\citep{izhikevich2003izhkModels} neuron models.
-These neurons encode information within the network into spike sequences.
-Due to simpler hardware implementation and high flexibility, LIF neurons are more popular and have been used in many works within the SNN domain~\citep{36,37,38,39,40}.
-LIF neurons encode information as a sequence of $0$ or $1$ over a simulation time window, and we refer to them as binary LIF neurons in this work.